percona/percona-server/doc/source/security/encrypting-system-tablespace.rst

 * You cannot convert the system tablespace from the encrypted state to the unencrypted state, or the unencrypted state to the encrypted state.
-If a conversion is needed, you should create a new instance with the system tablespace in the required state and transfer the user tables to that instance.
+If a conversion is needed, create a new instance with the system tablespace in the required state and transfer the user tables to that instance.

 .. important::